alexlawrence/declarative/README.md

 ###Features

-declarative provides the possibility to declare custom interface elements in the markup and to easily map them to arbitrary JavaScript code.
-It also prevents from writing similar querying and mapping code over and over again.
+declarative provides the possibility to declare custom interface elements in any markup and to easily map them to arbitrary JavaScript code.
+Thus it prevents from writing similar querying and mapping code over and over again.

-Let´s assume we want to implement our search interface using declarative.
-We start off with the following HTML:
+Let´s assume we want to implement the previously mentioned search interface using declarative.
+We start off with the HTML:

 ```html
 <form action="/" method="POST">